How to Plan Homeschooling Through High School

 To keep your high school student engaged, it is important to talk to your child about his or her interests.
 Supplementing curriculum at home with interactive activities, such as volunteering, sports, and real-world experiences, can create a well-rounded student.
 This is called hybrid homeschooling, and it provides readiness for college.

-It is also important to talk to your homeschooler about their future, especially career planning.
+It is also important to talk to your high schooler about their goals after high school.
 You may want to take some time with your child to research career options.
 This could include talking to someone working in that field, securing an internship, or just discussing what a day in that field would be like.
 Having post-college plans or ideas can make your student a better applicant, and provides motivation.

 One of the toughest but most critical parts for high school students is building independence and responsibility.
 It is important to allow them to find their passion and discover what they are good at, and fail at what they are not.
 Responsibility can be taught through assigning chores, setting an allowance, volunteering, and setting goals.

 Finally, if you would like your homeschooler to get ahead on their college degree, dual enrollment may be a good option.
 Dual enrollment allows students the opportunity to earn college and high school credit at the same time.
 Each state is different, so make sure to check your specific state’s rules for dual enrollment.

 If you are curious to see what parents are doing for their high school homeschoolers, check out our Time4Learning-Families Facebook Group!
 This is a great resource to get connected and discuss ideas.

 Welcome to Homeschooling Guide

 Download this FREE resource where experienced homeschoolers share their stories for how to begin homeschooling, understanding your child academically, planning your days, and much more.